-With the increasingly impressive developments in deep learning algorithms, we are seeing amazing new kinds of data modeling that is producing better-tailored results for a wider range of specific data processing requirements.
-But the technology has also been branching out to produce new solutions from these data models.
+With the increasingly impressive developments in machine learning and consequently, deep learning algorithms, we are seeing amazing new kinds of data modeling that is producing better-tailored results for a wider range of specific data processing requirements.
+With the help of DevOps and MLOps, deep learning has furthered its reach in various kinds of individuals and industries alike.
+From bespoke IT services to containerization through docker-based applications (you can read up OpenShift vs. Kubernetes to see how they can help your management processes), there have been massive improvements in both personal and business fronts!
+Nonetheless, technology has also been branching out to produce new solutions from these data models.
 Therefore, I am going to show you how some intelligent people are tricking deep learning algorithms into doing new things.

 Pretrained and Finetuned Deep Learning Models